persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the '...' button, import the file data.csv
     - the first three columns are inputs and the last one is an output
     - all the buttons are enabled in the diagram
-    - check that 'Dependence inference' button is enabled only if there are more than one input
+    - check that 'Dependence inference' button is enabled only if there are more than one variable
     - check that 'Metamodel creation' button is enabled only if there are at least one output and one input
-    - if all the combo boxes are set to 'Disable', all the buttons of the diagram are disabled
+    - if all the columns are disabled, all the buttons of the diagram are disabled

 - save the current study, reopen
     - in the window of the 'Definition' item of the data model : click on the reload button